nginx-architects/nginx-se-challenge/README.md

 * An empty upstream group named `dynamic`
 * [NGINX Plus Live Activity Monitoring](https://www.nginx.com/products/nginx/live-activity-monitoring/) on port 8080

-#### Minimum requirements
+#### Demonstrate your solution and problem solving

-As you complete the tasks think about:
+As you complete the tasks listed in **Minimum requirements** and **Extra Credits**, think about:
  * How did you arrive at your solution? (troubleshooting process, challenges, resources used, etc.)
  * Can you articulate what is happening to a technical and non-technical audience?
+ * How do you demo the technical solution concisely?
- * What value does the following feature provide?
+ * What problem does this solution solve?
 And what use-cases would benefit from these capabilities?

+#### Minimum requirements

 The following is minimum additions to be configured:

-* A HTTPS service for `www2.example.com` traffic over Port 443 (You can use the self-signed certificates provided).
+* An HTTPS service for `www2.example.com` traffic over Port 443 (You can use the self-signed certificates provided).
 Configure NGINX Plus SSL termination on the load balancer and proxy upstream servers over HTTP, i.e. `Client --HTTPS--> NGINX (SSL termination) --HTTP--> webserver`
     * What are some TLS Best practices that should be considered here?
-* HTTP to HTTPS redirect service for `www2.example.com`, i.e. `Client --HTTP--> NGINX (redirect) --HTTPS--> NGINX (SSL termination) --HTTP--> webserver`
+* HTTP to HTTPS redirect service for `www2.example.com`, i.e., `Client --HTTP--> NGINX (redirect) --HTTPS--> NGINX (SSL termination) --HTTP--> webserver`
 * Enable [keepalive connections](https://www.nginx.com/blog/http-keepalives-and-web-performance/) to upstream servers.
     * How would you test and confirm this has been enabled?
+* Enable an Active HTTP Health Check: Periodically check the health of upstream servers by sending a custom health‑check requests to each server and verifying the correct response. e.g. check for a `HTTP 200` response and `Content-Type: text/html`
+* Enable an HTTP load balancing algorithm methods **other than the default**, round-robin
+* Create a `HTTP 301` URL redirect for `/old-url` to `/new-url`

 #### Extra Credits

 Enable any of the following features on the NGINX Plus load balancer for extra credits:

-* Enable an Active HTTP Health Check: Periodically check the health of upstream servers by sending a custom health‑check requests to each server and verifying the correct response. e.g. check for a `HTTP 200` response and `Content-Type: text/html`
-* Enable an HTTP load balancing algorithm methods **other than the default**, round-robin
 * Provide the [`curl`](https://ec.haxx.se/http-cheatsheet.html) (or similar tool) command to add and remove the server from the NGINX upstream named `dynamic` via the NGINX API.
-* Create a `HTTP 301` URL redirect for `/old-url` to `/new-url`
 * Enable Proxy caching for **image files only**.
 Use the Cache folder provisioned on `/var/cache/nginx`, i.e. set `proxy_cache_path` to `/var/cache/nginx`.
 Validate the test image http://www.example.com/smile.png is cached on NGINX
+* Enable Cache Purge API with Access Controls: Configure Cache Purge to enable purging content from the proxy cache via an API call and demonstrate security considerations by restricting access to the Purge Command using one of three implementations:
+  *  Enforcing an allowlist of explicit Client IP Addresses or IP Address ranges that can make Cache Purge API calls from, or
+  *  Enforcing an allowlist of Client API keys that are required on Cache Purge API calls
+  *  A combination of enforcing Client IP Addresses and Client API keys
-* Enable any Session persistence method to routes all requests in a given user session to the same upstream server
+* Enable any Session persistence method and demonstrate the routing all requests from a user session to the same upstream server
+* Enable Weighted Round Robin load balancing and demonstrate the load distribution using a simple bash/shell script
 * Provide the command to execute the NGINX command on the running container, e.g., `nginx -t` to check nginx config file and `nginx -s reload` to reload the configuration file.
-* Add another web server instance in the `docker-compose.yml` file, using the same [nginx-hello](https://github.com/nginxinc/NGINX-Demos/tree/master/nginx-hello), with the hostname, `nginx3`, and add the new server to the upstream group, `nginx_hello`
+* Add another web server instance in the `docker-compose.yml` file, using the same [nginx-hello](https://github.com/nginxinc/NGINX-Demos/tree/master/nginx-hello), with the hostname, `nginx3`, and add the new server to the upstream group, `nginx_hello`.

 ## Q&A